Planisware

-Planisware is a software company that is the developer and provider of Planisware Enterprise and Planisware Orchestratwo Enterprise Project Portfolio Management (PPM) applicationswhich are delivered globally via its Business Innovation Cloud.
-Planisware targets multiple industries, including energy, medical devices, high-tech, aerospace & defense, chemicals, government, pharmaceutical, and automotive.
+Planisware is a company that develops and provides two Enterprise Project Portfolio Management (PPM) applications, Planisware Enterprise and Planisware Orchestra.
+These applications are part of its Business Innovation Cloud and are used globally across various industries such as energy, medical devices, high-tech, aerospace and defense, chemicals, government, pharmaceutical, and automotive.

-Since 1997, Planisware has experienced annual, profitable growth, and in 2021 the company reached $130 million in revenue.
+Planisware Enterprise, one of the company's offerings, is a PPM software designed to assist organizations in managing their projects, resources, and budgets.
+It aims to enhance the efficiency of project planning and execution and to align projects with an organization's strategic goals.

+Established in 1996, Planisware has experienced consistent profitability and growth.
+In 2023, the company reported revenues of $170 million.
+Planisware serves over 800,000 project portfolio users worldwide.

 Product

 Functional scope

-Planisware Enterprise is Planisware's primary software for Strategic Portfolio Management, Project Portfolio Management, and Innovation Management/NPD (New Product Development).
-Planisware Orchestra is Planisware's primary software for Adaptive Project Management, and Collaborative PPM.
+Planisware develops Planisware Enterprise as its main software for Strategic Portfolio Management, Project Portfolio Management, and Innovation Management/NPD (New Product Development).
+Additionally, the company offers Planisware Orchestra as its lead software for Adaptive Project Management and Collaborative PPM.

 Product architecture

 Planisware Enterprise provides Software-as-a-Service (SaaS) via a three-tier architecture: a browser on the client side, an application server and a database.
 On the client side, Planisware supports any mainstream browser on Microsoft Windows, Linux/UNIX, Mac platforms and runs with an Ajax applet.
 The Planisware application server combines with a classic Web server (IIS and Apache).
 The database can be either Oracle or SQL Server or PostgreSQL.

 Planisware Orchestra provides Software-as-a-Service (SaaS) via a three-tier architecture: a browser on the client side, an application server and a database.
 On the client side, Planisware Orchestra supports the following browser: Microsoft Edge, Firefox and Google Chrome.
 The Planisware application server combines with a classic Web server (IIS and Apache).
 The database is based on PostgreSQL.